ivanvaladares/navimi/README.md

 # Navimi - Simplicity focused SPA library

-> Navimi is a minimalist JavaScript library to create SPAs.
-The goal here is to provide a way to build a SPA without any tool, transpilation or bundling.
+> Navimi is a minimalist JavaScript library to create SPAs without a build process. <br>
+> This library does not force you to take an imperative or reactive appoach.
+You can mix and match. <br>
+> There is no need to learn TypeScript, Babel, Webpack...
+You can use them if you want but you don't need.

 ## Features

+- **Web Components**
+  - Allows you to create reusable custom elements with encapsulated functionality.

 - **Routing with path and queryString parsing**
   - Uses the widely adopted syntax for routes (/users/:id)